 Inequalities may also be represented in quadratic form.
 To represent an inequality in quadratic form, plot the graph for the equation equivalent of the quadratic, then determine which side of the line the inequality applies to.
 Given the nature of a quadratic, this will be either inside or outside the loop.

 As with all inequalities, the inequality itself may be less than, less than or equal to, greater than, or greater than or equal to.

 A quadratic inequality and a linear inequality are often linked together, giving a bounded area.

-1. The graph below shows an inequality `y > -x^2 + 5`.
-Indicate which, if either, of the points A and B satisfy that inequality.
+The graph below shows an inequality `y > -x^2 + 5`.
+Indicate which point satisfies the inequality.

 Answer: Point B